 To coroners regarding a deceased individual

 To prevent a serious and imminent threat

-Perham Living and Perham Health psychotherapy providers will keep psychotherapy notes in a separate section of patients' medical records.
+Perham Health psychotherapy providers will keep psychotherapy notes in a separate section of patients' medical records.

 Access to PHI and disclosure of PHI for minors (patients under age 18) will be handled according to state law (Minnesota law at Minnesota sites; North Dakota law at North Dakota sites).
-Refer to Perham Living and Perham Health's Informed Consent policy for guidance.
+Refer to Perham Health's Informed Consent policy for guidance.
 When the patient is a minor, the patient's parent, guardian or authorized representative is the person authorized to give consent and authorization for use of the minor's PHI.
 However, the minor patient himself or herself is the person authorized to give authorization if:

 The minor is emancipated (married, has borne a child, or is living away from home and managing own financial affairs)

 The minor lawfully may obtain the healthcare services without consent of a parent or guardian, and the minor, a court, or other authorized person has consented to the services (for example, in North Dakota a minor age 14 or older and in Minnesota a minor of any age may obtain treatment for chemical dependency or sexually transmitted diseases without parental consent)